bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Description: Participate in the package usage survey?
     Answer: "No"

-After about 10 more minutes you will be presented with a screen titled "Software selection".
+After approximately 10 minutes or so you will be presented with a screen titled "Software selection".
 You'll be presented with a list packages and sofware to install.
-In order to minimize the size of the installed software, don't select anything but the "SSH server".
+In order to minimize the size of the installed software, make sure that nothing but the "SSH server" is selected.
 If "Standard System Utilites" or any other options are selected then de-select them.
-You can install whatever other software you like once the system is up and running.
+Users can install whatever other software you like once the system is up and running but the goal here is to keep the image as small as possible.
 You may need to scroll down to deselect "Standard Software Utilities".

+The following prompts will appear at the end of the installation process.

     Title: Continue without boot loader
     Description: No boot loader installed